ElisonSherton/fastai_Sentiment_Identification/README.md

 ![](leaderboard.PNG)

 *fastai* is quite good and without much external preprocessing, I could comfortably manage to get a decent enough $f_1$ score.
 It's easy to use, convenient and also takes less time i.e. it's quite fast.

+[Here's the link](https://colab.research.google.com/drive/1COJjFgRWI72Xt5JKmZaD9Z8qM7QTPDrq) to the Google Colab notebook I used to train the model FYR.